lovell/sharp/README.md

 #### max()

-Preserving aspect ratio, resize the image to the maximum width or height specified.
+Preserving aspect ratio, resize the image to the maximum `width` or `height` specified.

 Both `width` and `height` must be provided via `resize` otherwise the behaviour will default to `crop`.

-#### embedWhite()
+#### background(rgba)

-Embed the resized image on a white background of the exact size specified.
+Set the background for the `embed` and `flatten` operations.

+`rgba` is parsed by the [color](https://www.npmjs.org/package/color) module to extract values for red, green, blue and alpha.

+The alpha value is a float between `0` (transparent) and `1` (opaque).

+The default background is `{r: 0, g: 0, b: 0, a: 1}`, black without transparency.

-#### embedBlack()
+#### embed()

-Embed the resized image on a black background of the exact size specified.
+Preserving aspect ratio, resize the image to the maximum `width` or `height` specified then embed on a background of the exact `width` and `height` specified.

+If the background contains an alpha value then WebP and PNG format output images will contain an alpha channel, even when the input image does not.

 #### flatten()

-Flatten transparent images onto background with a color set using `background`.
+Merge alpha transparency channel, if any, with `background`.

 #### rotate([angle])